OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 ## Maturity 1
 ### Benefit
+Have a common understanding of an application security baseline.

 ### Activity
 Understand, based on application risk exposure, what threats exist or may exist, as well as how tolerant executive leadership is of these risks.
 This understanding is a key component of determining software security assurance priorities.
 To ascertain these threats, interview business owners and stakeholders and document drivers specific to industries where the organization operates as well as drivers specific to the organization.
 Gathered information includes worst-case scenarios that could impact the organization, as well as opportunities where an optimized software development lifecycle and more secure applications could provide a market-differentiator or create additional opportunities.